ChiaWeiKuo/chiaweikuo.github.io/_pages/Publications.md

 permalink: /Publications/
 ---

-The journal papers I have published are shown below.
+The journal/conference papers I have published are shown below.

 # (2021) An analysis of the performance enhancement with adaptive mesh refinement for spray problems
 Chia-Wei Kuo and Mario F. Trujillo, "An analysis of the performance enhancement with adaptive mesh refinement for spray problems", <i>International Journal of Multiphase Flow</i>.
 Vol. 140, 103615, 2021.